When will there be a cure for tinnitus?

 Are there any current treatments for tinnitus?

-There are no standardized off-the-shelf treatments that work against tinnitus (chronic or acute).
+There are no standardized off-the-shelf treatments proven to be effective for tinnitus (whether chronic or acute).
 Some physicians may prescribe a course of steroids during the very acute stage, say, within the first day or two after an auditory insult (e.g. tinnitus resulting after attending a concert).

-While research into standardized future treatments is ongoing, there are also studies being conducted on the repurposing of existing drugs as well as medical interventions/therapies for the treatment of tinnitus.
-Some of these interventions include rTMS and electrical stimulation of the ear.
+While research into future standardized treatments is ongoing, there are also studies being conducted on the repurposing of existing drugs as well as medical interventions/therapies for the treatment of tinnitus using existing technology.
+Some of these therapies being investigated include rTMS and electrical stimulation of the ear.

 Can a single concert cause permanent tinnitus?